cyb3rb34s7/somethingRandom/Work/planner.md

-Arcase Planner VS Code Extension: Finalized Project Plan This document outlines the complete, refined plan for the Arcase Planner VS Code extension.
-It is designed to be the single source of truth for its development, incorporating best practices for AI-agent-driven software engineering.
+Arcase Planner VS Code Extension: Finalized Project Plan This document is the single source of truth for the Arcase Planner VS Code extension.
+It outlines the complete project plan, from user workflow and technical architecture to the specific AI prompts required for its operation, incorporating best practices for AI-agent-driven software engineering.

 I. Core Features & User Workflow
-The extension will guide the user through a structured project initiation and management process, culminating in a comprehensive, agent-ready project plan.
+The extension guides a user through a structured project initiation and management process, from a raw idea to a complete, agent-ready project plan.

+Initiation (initiate-arcase-planner Command)

-Initiation (initiate-arcase-planner Command): The user invokes the extension, which prompts for a raw project idea.
+Invocation: The user invokes the extension via a VS Code command.

+Prompt: A Quick Pick input box appears: "Welcome to Arcase Planner!
+Let's start with your raw project idea.
+What do you want to build, and what problem does it solve?"

+Idea Enhancement & Iterative Q&A (AI-Assisted)

+AI Enhancement: The raw idea is sent to a backend LLM (acting as an "AI Project Manager"), which enhances it and identifies ambiguities.

-Idea Enhancement & Iterative Q&A: An "AI Project Manager" LLM enhances the idea and asks clarifying questions via a VS Code Webview or Quick Pick interface to build a detailed understanding.
+Iterative Q&A: The LLM generates clarifying questions (e.g., "Who are the target users?"), presented via a VS Code Webview or sequential Quick Picks.

+Refinement: Each user response is fed back to the LLM, which refines its understanding and asks follow-up questions as needed.

+Confirmation: Once sufficient information is gathered, the LLM presents a summary and asks for confirmation to proceed with PRD generation.

-PRD (Product Requirements Document) Generation:
+PRD (Product Requirements Document) Generation

-Based on the refined idea, the LLM generates a comprehensive PRD.md.
+Notification: The user is notified: "Great!
+I'm now working on generating your comprehensive Product Requirements Document (PRD)..."

-Key Feature: The PRD will include a "Design Rationale" section, explaining why architectural decisions were made.
+LLM Generation: The LLM uses the full conversation history to generate PRD.md, including the critical "Design Rationale" section explaining why architectural decisions were made.

-The PRD is automatically opened for user review and approval.
+File Creation & Auto-Open: The PRD.md file is created and automatically opened in a new VS Code tab for immediate user review.

-PRD Finalization & Task Generation:
+PRD Finalization & Task Generation

-The user signals that the PRD is finalized.
+Finalization Signal: The user signals that the PRD is finalized via a command or a UI button.

-The LLM then generates a TASK_LIST.md and agent-specific rule files (CLAUDE.md or .cursor/).
+LLM Generation: The finalized PRD content is sent to the LLM to generate the TASK_LIST.md and agent-specific rule files (CLAUDE.md, .cursor/index.mdc).

-Key Features:
+Key Task List Features:

 Tasks are categorized as [MVP] or [Future].

 Tasks include explicit Acceptance Criteria.

-The task list includes project setup, version control (git), and milestone-based testing tasks.
+The list includes tasks for git setup, environment configuration, and milestone-based testing.

-Project Monitoring & Interaction:
+Project Monitoring & Interaction

-A dedicated VS Code sidebar displays the task list from TASK_LIST.md.
+Sidebar View: A dedicated "Arcase Tasks" sidebar parses and displays TASK_LIST.md with clear progress indicators.

-The extension watches APPROVAL_QUEUE.md and notifies the user of requests needing human review.

-The user can quickly access all meta-files (PRD.md, CONTEXT.md, MISTAKE_LOG.md, etc.).
+Quick Access: The sidebar provides links to quickly open all meta-files (PRD.md, MISTAKE_LOG.md, etc.).

+Approval Workflow: The extension watches APPROVAL_QUEUE.md for new entries.
+When a request is detected, a VS Code notification alerts the user, allowing for quick review and response.

 II.
-Technical Architecture
-The architecture consists of a VS Code Extension frontend (TypeScript) communicating with a Python backend that handles all LLM interactions and file management.
-Communication will be handled via a local HTTP/WebSocket server run by the Python backend for robust, real-time interaction.
+Technical Architecture & Implementation Details The solution consists of a VS Code Extension frontend and a Python backend, communicating via a local server.

+graph TD
+    subgraph VS Code Environment
+        A[User] -- Interacts with --> B(VS Code Extension - TypeScript);
+        B -- Sends User Input --> C{Local HTTP/WebSocket Server};
+        C --  Streams AI Responses/Updates --> B;
+        B -- Updates --> D[UI Components: Webview, Sidebar, Notifications];
+    end

+    subgraph Backend Environment
+        C --  Forwards Request --> E(Python Backend - FastAPI/Flask);
+        E --  Sends Formatted Prompt --> F(LLM API - Gemini/Claude/OpenAI);
+        F -- Returns Raw Text --> E;
+        E -- Manages --> G[File System: PRD.md, TASK_LIST.md, etc.];
+    end

+    style A fill:#d4edda
+    style F fill:#f8d7da

+VS Code Extension (TypeScript/JavaScript)
+Main Logic (extension.ts): Handles extension activation, command registration, and orchestrates UI components.

+UI Management: Manages Webviews for interactive Q&A and a TreeView for the "Arcase Tasks" sidebar.

+File System Watchers: Uses vscode.workspace.createFileSystemWatcher to monitor changes to meta-files (APPROVAL_QUEUE.md, TASK_LIST.md) and trigger UI updates or notifications.

+Backend Communication: Implements a client to communicate with the Python backend via a local HTTP/WebSocket server.
+This is more robust for long-running, real-time interactions than a simple child process.

+Python Backend
+LLM Integration: Acts as the core AI brain, using official client libraries (e.g., google-generativeai) to handle prompt engineering for each stage of the workflow.

+File Management: Contains robust functions for creating, reading, and writing all project meta-files.

+Rule Generation: Dynamically generates the precise Markdown content for CLAUDE.md and Cursor's .mdc files.

+Local Server: Exposes a lightweight server (e.g., using FastAPI) to receive requests from the VS Code extension and stream back responses.

 III.
 Project Workspace File Structure
-The extension will create and manage the following meta-file structure in the user's workspace:
+The extension creates and manages the following meta-file structure in the user's workspace:

 my_project/
 ├── .vscode/